 Flowers: Brilliant, heavy coverage of golden-orange, honey-scented flowers in late Spring and early Summer.
 Can take several years to flower for the first time but will flower annually after that.

 Soil: Prefers deep sandy soil but can adapt to some other soil types.

 Aspects: Drought and frost resistant.
 Requires full sun to part-shade.
 Slow growing.
 Can be pruned to shape.

 Habitat: Western Australia from Murchison River to the western end of the Great Australian Bight in sandy or granitic soil in open forest, woodland and heath.

 Growing: Sow seeds in plain sand or sterile seed raising mix, as bacteria and fungi in soil can rot seeds before they germinate.
-Sow seeds on soil surface in pots or sow together.
+Sow individual seeds on soil surface in pots or sow a few together in larger pots or trays.
 Plant out when seeds sprout.
 Place in a cool, shaded position.
 Keep moist.
-Bait against snails.
+Protect against snails.